FACTBOX-Panama's presidential candidates and their policies

 * Refinery's fuel production at least 50 pct capacity -trade

-PANAMA CITY May 4 Panamanians vote for a new president on Sunday in the closest race in years, bringing to a close a campaign that has focused more on personality than policy.
+PANAMA CITY May 1 Panamanians will vote for a new president on Sunday in the closest race in years, bringing to a close a campaign that has focused more on personality than policy.

 Here are some facts about the three main candidates and their policies: